Sheath current: Countermeasures against sheath currents

-High-frequency signal lines may attenuate or prevent sheath currents using a sheath current filter which is applied to a coaxial cable in or near the device.
-In the simplest case, this is a ferrite bead, it includes the coaxial inner and outer conductor and acts as a common-mode choke.
-At the same time, a ferrite bead has a transformer effect, so that a useful signal is confirmed as differential-mode.
-To increase the inductance compared to the unwanted common mode signal component, the cable can also be repeatedly passed through or wound around the bead.

 In addition, higher frequency signals are often used with a capacitive coupling filter.
 More information is available in the article sheath current filter.

 With a balun, sheath currents can be avoided when a balanced line is connected to an unbalanced line.
 Without the use of baluns, sheath currents will occur on the unbalanced line.
 A use for this is the combination of a symmetric dipole antenna with a coaxial line.